Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 If you want to see sample evictor implementations, you can find them under `alluxio.worker.block.evictor` package.
-In order to specify your own custom evictor in the `alluxio.worker.evictor.class` property you must compile your evictor implementation to a JAR file, and then add the JAR file to the java classpath when starting the Alluxio master and workers.
+In order to specify your own custom evictor in the `alluxio.worker.evictor.class` property you must compile your evictor implementation to a JAR file, and then add the JAR file to the java classpath when starting the Alluxio workers.

 ## Manage Data in Alluxio